Orbital Velocity of Satellite

 Orbital Velocity Formula

-3 sets of Orbital Velocity Equations or expressions are as follows-
+Here you get a set of Orbital Velocity Equations or expressions are as follows-

 Vorbital = [(GM)/r]1/2